 From LED Christmas lights to DIY wrapping paper, celebrate the holidays sustainably with these eco-friendly tips.

-Let your heart—and conscious—be light this holiday season by having yourself a sustainable merry little Christmas.
+Let your heart — and conscience — be light this holiday season by having yourself a sustainably merry little Christmas.

 The environmental impact of the holidays

 Before you embark on a gift-shopping excursion, consider the environmental impact of the holiday season.

 From gift exchanges and Christmas potlucks to family meals and work parties, we tend to generate a lot of waste during the winter months.

 Just take into account Christmas cards alone.
 Approximately 2.65 billion of them are sold in the U.S. each year — enough to fill a football field ten stories high!

 A 2021 study found that the average American throws out about 43 percent more waste during the holidays (which amounts to an average of 29 pounds of trash per week).

 What are the biggest sources of holiday waste?
 Wrapping paper, gift bags, gift boxes, tissue paper, and food waste ranked as the top offenders.